 Islam never said otherwise!
 In fact, according to a narration of the Prophet s.a.w. somebody was given hell because she mistreated a cat until the cat died.
 And somebody else got paradise because she gave a thirsty dog to drink!
 If we plant a tree, whatever any creature eats from it, is counted for us as almsgiving.
 The Prophet s.a.w. and his companions used to get angry if a beast of burden got loaded too much and made suffer, which would have not been the case if they would have considered animals without consciousness.
 There are Surahs in the Koran named after bees and ants, the two species who are organized like humans.

 Hell and heaven however are not assigned to animals, not because they lack a soul or feelings or consciousness, but because they did not eat from the tree of good and evil and are therefore not responsible for their deeds.
 Only an idiot would try to sue a pig or a monkey for stealing his potatoes or bananas!
-Although they have a consciousness, they cannot handle abstract ideas of right or wrong or justice.
+Although they have a consciousness, they cannot handle abstract ideas of right or wrong or justice in a way that would qualify them for judgement.
 That is why eternal hell or heaven is reserved for humans.
 It does not mean that animals just dissolve in oblivion.
 We only know that they go back to Allah, whatever that may mean.

 The story of Adam and Eve is a tool for the human mind just like the theory of gravity is a tool for the mind too.
 Both are not absolute truths.
 The story of Adam and Eve helps man to understand why he is responsible for his deeds and animals are not, and the other serves for constructing an airplane.
 They are both analogies.
 If a tool is not analogue to truth, it simply does not work.
 But both may not be taken as “the reality”.
 Harari writes that “the Islamic zealots don’t really understand the world of the 21st century and have nothing relevant to say about the novel changes and opportunities that new technologies are generating all around us!”